Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 And then I would select “Actions” from the VMs menu and take a Base snapshot like the following:
 ![image](https://user-images.githubusercontent.com/71083461/213786996-f4cacc3c-f4b0-4751-8bca-274693b5b805.png)
-NOTE: Seemingly anywhere on the VMs menu I can right click and get the same menu as “Actions”
+**NOTE:** Seemingly anywhere on the VMs menu I can right click and get the same menu as “Actions”

-Afterwards I would go back to the VMs menu, select “Edit”, and set the network adapter to “480-WAN”
+Afterwards I would go back to the VMs menu, select “Edit”, and set the network adapter to “480-WAN”, saved:
 ![image](https://user-images.githubusercontent.com/71083461/213787032-203fdbdb-81c3-482f-99aa-960cac6e7e9b.png)

 I then powered on the system and ran the following commands as root to add a sudo user/add that user to the sudo group: